jfairch81/Engineering_4_Notebooks/README.md

 This program was hard to think about when I was first starting, but I have learned to map out and write down what I need before I start coding, so once I did that, I had little trouble.
 I didn't know that the pi was supposed to go blank when it was running, but I eventually figured it out.
 I then went to another computer in my house to see if it worked and it did.

+## GPIO Flask

+### Description

+Turn on and off 2 leds wireless from another computer

+### Lesson Learned

+Personally, I found this assignment troubling because I had to research about HTML, but I think this assignment has helped me get new ideas for how I can run my project this year.
+Including a second computer in the mix, and having it control parts of the Pi makes everything so much cooler.
+I might try to implement something similar into my actual project.
+I also had to look at other students wiring diagrams which saved me a good bit of time.
+Also, I once again forgot the correct process to push to GitHub so I went back to the Strings_and_Loops assignment and found the right way there!